openfisca/openfisca-doc/source/coding-the-legislation/writing_yaml_tests.md

 ### Testing a variable using a reform

-[Reforms](./reforms.md) can be applied to the baseline tax and benefit system, in the reforms key, as a list .
+[Reforms](./reforms.md) can be applied to the baseline tax and benefit system, in the reforms key, as a list.

 ```yaml
 - name: "Combination of 2 reforms"